Beagle dog breed information and advice

 Sainsbury’s Bank Pet Insurance

-Sainsbury’s Bank pet insurance covers your Beagle’s health care needs from as young as 8 weeks old.
-A new policy can be taken out anytime from 8 weeks up until your dog’s 8th birthday.
-And once you have cover in place, we’ll insure your Beagle for their entire life - as long as you renew your policy year after year.
-Giving you one less thing to think about.
+Sainsbury’s Bank pet insurance covers your Beagle’s health care needs from as young as eight weeks old.
+A new policy can be taken out anytime from eight weeks up until your dog’s eighth birthday.
+And once you have cover in place, we’ll insure your Beagle for their entire life.
+Just make sure you renew your policy every year.
+This will give you one less thing to think about and will make sure your bubbly Beagle is protected at all times.

 How to care for a Beagle

 Your Beagle hound relies on you to give it what it needs.
 Make sure your dog is getting nutrition from its food and exercise to keep it healthy.
-Beagles also have a reputation for being an energetic and exuberant breed, so giving them the right training from a puppy is important.
+Whether it’s a small or full grown Beagle dog, they have a reputation for being an energetic and exuberant breed.
+So, giving your hound the right training from when they’re a puppy is important.

 Feeding and nutrition

-Beagles are greedy dogs and given the chance, they’ll eat and eat and eat.
+Beagles are greedy dogs and given the chance, they’ll eat nonstop.
 You’ll need to weigh your dog’s food to make sure they’re not overeating.
-You should be able to find portion guidelines on the back of the dog food packaging as well as the nutritional information.
-If you have any doubt, about your dog's diet, ask your vet for advice.
+Dog food packaging usually provides portion guidelines as well as nutritional information.
+If you have any doubt about your dog's diet, ask your vet for advice.

 Grooming